 This includes an organizational approach to budgeting, benchmarking, and distributing a total employee benefits package.
 This should also include the organization’s approach for awarding raises in the middle of a raise cycle.

-For example, what is the policy for employees who are employed after raises are distributed?
+For example, what is the policy for employees hired a few weeks after raises are distributed?

 Are employees bumped up in pay after 6 months of good performance?